tanho63/tanho.ca/content/posts/2021-10-09_eating-habits/index.md

 You can apply force on these levers with varying degrees of intensity (fasting for longer, reducing portion sizes more, cutting out more foods), and you can use one, two, or three levers at a time.
-It is mentally draining to force two or all three levers intensely at once - i.e. keto + one meal a day is very tough to stick to, as I've found out - it could be doable in the short term as a treatment but feels so unsustainable as a long term plan.
+It is mentally draining to use two or all three levers intensely at once - i.e. keto + one meal a day is very tough to stick to, as I've found out - it could be doable in the short term as a treatment but feels so unsustainable as a long term plan.

-If you can strive to put consistent effort into just one of these levers at a time, you should be able to stick to that pattern for a longer period of time - and adherence to a caloric deficit leads to successful weight loss!
+If you can strive to put consistent effort into just one of these levers at a time, you should be able to stick to that pattern for a longer period of time - and adherence to a caloric deficit leads to more successful weight loss.

 [^1]: There are some other hypotheses about why obesity exists, including the carbohydrate-insulin model, but I don't personally find them very convincing